dimanech/atom-fellowship/README.md

 Check your config by opening `Application: Open your config` for any cases.

-This plugin cannot cover cases where:

-* one fellow has namespace and other don't have one.
-Because `""` cannot replace `"ns-"`.
-Plugin will work only on namespaced files.

 #### More than 3 fellows

-If you need you can do even more by adding unlimited fellows via your config.cson
+If you need you can add more than 3 fellows via your config.cson.
+But not more than 9 because this is limitation of Fellowship of the Ring!

 ```cson
 fellow1: [